mtrx1337/climathon-2019/readme.md

 Marc and Manuel for keeping the team on track, reminding us to recap our thoughts and doings, and successfully (!) pitching our concept.
 Management was very important for us all to keep going in the same direction.

-Ilja, Kathi and Carl for making the huge datasets accessible and easy to work with.
+Ilja, Kathi and Karl for making the huge datasets accessible and easy to work with.

 Kai for non-stop mining geojsons, exploring and documenting APIs, and setting up and operating an AWS instance.